-A second high-mass solar-passive house was built in 2009 at Manilla, within 300 metres of mine.
+A second high-mass solar-passive house was built in 2009 in Strafford Street Manilla, within 300 metres of my house in Monash Street.

 My friend Geoff designed his house and used the same builder that I did.
 Sadly, after five comfortable years in his house, Geoff has passed away.
 Thanks to his daughter, I can show you the features of the house.

 Thermometers, and power bills show that its performance is similar to mine.
 That is to say, it is very successful!

 In Manilla’s climate of daily and seasonal temperature extremes, Geoff rarely needed to use his low-powered reverse-cycle air conditioner.

 Length, East-West: 18.28 m

 Room area, Bed 2: 13.8 m^2